Skip to main content

 There continues to be a critical need for medicines and medical supplies, including antibiotics, IV fluids and wound care products, as well as primary care and chronic disease medications to resupply damaged health facilities and support essential health services for families displaced by the earthquakes.
 Americares is prepared to meet those needs—and more.

 And there are more mental health needs.
-Among the millions of people in need in this region are families affected by the civil war in Syria, including Syrian refugees living in southern Türkiye (Turkey).
+Among the millions of people in need in this region are families affected by the civil war in Syria, including Syrian refugees living in southern Türkiye.
 Many earthquake survivors have also experienced trauma from the war and are now displaced yet again, facing an even more uncertain future.

 “Our relief workers have extensive experience coordinating large-scale shipments of medicine and relief supplies, mobilizing emergency aid in crisis situations and restoring health services for disaster survivors, and we are on the ground to help address the most pressing health needs of families affected by the crisis.”